SaptakGit/namasteReactFoodApp/readme.md

         3.choose Parcel
         4.follow the steps (skip setp-1: since we already have a project).
 Tailwind uses PostCSS in behind.
 PostCSS is a tool for transforming CSS with JavaScript.
 Parcel will use PostCSS to read Tailwind.

+Higher Order Component:
+    It is a normal JavaScript Function which takes a component as input and adds some extra features to it return the component.